© Richard L. Thornton, Architect and Planner

 This Christmastime series is my answer, Ma Chere’.
 I have altered some irrelevant details so that no one other than her, her daughter and I will ever know the publicly known name of this talented lady.
 These articles obviously contain some very personal information that must remain anonymous.
 The woman in the photo at the top of the page is a French-Canadian model, who is very similar in appearance to our heroine, when I met her at the beginning of the Christmas Party.
 She was then wearing a tight, flaming red dress and seductive makeup.

 Whenever I have a dream that I am still living amongst the hundreds of goats, Barbados sheep and Toulouse geese in the Shenandoah Valley Farm, it is always this woman or a few times, Susan, a covert FBI agent, who I later became close to, who is my loving wife.
-Most of the time, the writer from France is my wife, plus there are two children, an older girl and a young boy.
+Most of the time, the beautiful, vivacious actress from France is my wife, plus there are two children, an older girl and a young boy.
 She and her daughter actually lived on the farm with me for six weeks.
-Susan came only once to my farm with a group of Christians to anoint me with oil to be a warrior for God and democracy.
+Susan the FBI agent came only once to my farm with a group of Christians to anoint me with oil to be a warrior for God and democracy.
 Neither lady was ever legally my wife, but in God’s eyes, we obviously will be soul-mates for eternity.

 The lives of several people, who were at the Palenque archaeological site in Chiapas State, Mexico on the same day in August 1990, intertwined to radically change our understanding of Maya cultural history.
 Architect David Schele, his wife and art student, Linda Schele and I toured Palenque together.
 We met a relatively young George Stuart in the courtyard of the Royal Palace at Palenque.
 Fifteen years later, Linda and George Stuart’s son, David, would become key players in the translation of the Maya writing system.